hashicorp/packer/website/source/docs/provisioners/ansible-local.html.md

     able to create directories and write into this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.

+## Default Extra Variables

+In addition to being able to specify extra arguments using the `extra_arguments` configuration, the provisioner automatically defines certain commonly useful Ansible variables:

+- `packer_build_name` is set to the name of the build that Packer is running.
+    This is most useful when Packer is making multiple builds and you want to distinguish them slightly when using a common playbook.

+- `packer_builder_type` is the type of the builder that was used to create the machine that the script is running on.
+This is useful if you want to run only certain parts of the playbook on systems built with certain builders.

+- `packer_http_addr` If using a builder that provides an http server for file transfer (such as hyperv, parallels, qemu, virtualbox, and vmware), this will be set to the address.
+You can use this address in your provisioner to download large files over http.
+This may be useful if you're experiencing slower speeds using the default file provisioner.
+A file provisioner using the `winrm` communicator may experience these types of difficulties.